PayRequest/Amazon-SES-Directadmin-Hook/README.md

 This plugin works on every DirectAdmin server, but will only verify amazon ses on domains.
 You will still need to let exim send through it.

 ## Plugin installation
+Simply download our [latest release](https://github.com/PayRequest/Amazon-SES-Directadmin-Hook/releases) and upload it.
+Or:
 ```
 cd /usr/local/directadmin/plugins
 git clone https://github.com/PayRequest/Amazon-SES-Directadmin-Hook.git amazon_ses